BruceGreene/BuilderHMI.Lite/README.md

 https://youtu.be/xgmCmU76PFQ

 ### Features
-* Add controls and specify their Alignment.
+* WPF controls: Button, TextBox, TextBlock, GroupBox, Border and Image
-* Left-drag to Move controls, Right-drag to Size.
+* Add controls then Left-drag to Move and Right-drag to Size
+* Left/Right/Center/Stretch horizontal alignment and Top/Bottom/Center/Stretch vertical
+* Editing functions: Cut/Copy/Paste/Delete, ToFront and ToBack
+* WPF Style support for the main window and all controls
-* Generate Visual Studio project and Build!
+* Visual Studio WPF/C# project generation from a template